 The other day we hit our local farmers market to load up on all the amazing goodness that’s been growing.
 Spring has sprung and we’re seeing our first green veggies of the season.
 From asparagus to green beans, I had a hard time holding back while loading my bags.
-And with the Shine Supper Club’s challenge this month to showcase spring vegetables, I had the perfect recipe that makes a great light lunch or a dinner side with grilled chicken or pork chops.
+This recipe makes a great light lunch or a dinner side with grilled chicken or pork chops.
 And using quinoa instead of rice creates a really hearty and healthy pilaf that’s seriously delicious.

 1 cup dry quinoa